 Other names: Nicholas Weatherby

-Story: Nicholas Weatherby Hill was born in 1895 in Amersham, Buckinghamshire.
-He was the son of Henry Leonard G. Hill, an Architect, and Mary Weatherby.
-At the time of the 1911 Census he was single and a student.
-He enlisted in the Oxford & Bucks Light Infantry and at the time of his death held the rank of Lieutenant (Acting Captain).
-He served in France & Flanders and was awarded the Military Cross, Victory and British War medals.
-He died on 16th January 1917 and was buried at Courcelette British War Cemetery (grave id.
+Story: Nicholas Weatherby Hill was born on 7th August, 1896, in Weeke, Winchester, Hampshire.
+He was the son of Henry Leonard Gauntlett Hill, an Architect, and Mary Hill (nee Weatherby).
+At the time of the 1911 Census he was single and a student boarding at Winchester College, Winchester, Hampshire, where he attended from 1909 to 1915.
+He enlisted with the 2nd Battalion of the Oxford and Buckinghamshire Light Infantry and at the time of his death held the rank of Lieutenant (Acting Captain).
+He served in France & Flanders and was awarded the Military Cross in 1916 just a few months before his death as well as the Victory and British War medals.
+He was killed at Courcelette by shell fire whilst on his way to the trenches on 16th January 1917 and was buried at Courcelette British War Cemetery, Somme, France (grave id.
 I.D.13).
-He is remembered on a brass tablet and wooden cross inside St. Andrew's Church at Donhead St. Andrew, Wiltshire.
+He is remembered on a brass tablet and wooden cross inside St. Andrew's Church at Donhead St. Andrew, Wiltshire, also on the Winchester College War Cloister, Area F.1.
+His parents were living at Donhead Cottage, Donhead St. Andrew, Wiltshire, at the time.